Code-Institute-Submissions/Daffie95-MS2-mmry/README.md

 # 3. Planned Updates.
 (In order of prioritization)
 1. ~~Add a landingpage to match wirefram.~~
-2. Add restart button to game page.
+2. Add a functional restart button to game page.
 3. Fix error where players can break out of the fuction that clicks the cards.(read more in 4.)
 4. Add notification upon completing the game.